phax/as2-peppol-server/README.md

 [![Build Status](https://travis-ci.org/phax/as2-peppol-server.svg?branch=master)](https://travis-ci.org/phax/as2-peppol-server)
 ﻿
+# Status migration AS2 &rarr; AS4

+Peppol migrated to AS4 as the mandatory transport protocol as of February 1<sup>st</sup>, 2020.
+The support of AS2 will be gracefully faded out.
+Personally I wouldn't recommend to start new Peppol AS2 projects.

+See **phase4** as an AS4 solution that can send and receive Peppol Messages: https://github.com/phax/phase4

+# Introduction
+﻿
 A demo AS2 server to easily receive AS2 messages from PEPPOL.
 This project is only meant as a demo project for illustrative purposes, on how to implement a PEPPOL AS2 server.
 This server implementation writes all incoming documents to disc and does not do anything else with them!
 Additional or different logic must be implemented!